brunomsdev/How-to-Center-an-Element-with-Display-Grid/README.md

-# How to center an element with display: grid
+# How to center an element with "display: grid"

 The "display: grid" property simplifies how to center an element.
 However, it is necessary to understand that the property "display: grid" needs to be applied to the parent container in order to center an element inside of it.
 Here’s a step-by-step guide: